NASA-Planetary-Science/sbpy/docs/sbpy/data/index.rst

 The properties computed by pyoorb and listed in the resulting table are defined in the `pyoorb documentation
 <https://github.com/oorb/oorb/tree/master/python>`_.
 Note that this function requires pyoorb to be installed, which is not a requirement for `sbpy`.

+`~sbpy.data.Obs` works exactly like `~sbpy.data.Ephem`, but this class will feature in the future some convenience functions to be able to better deal with observational data.

 How to use Orbit
 ----------------